akkadotnet/akka.net/docs/articles/streams/designprinciples.md

 title: Design Principles behind Akka Streams
 ---

-# Design Principles behind Akka Streams
+# Design Principles Behind Akka Streams

 It took quite a while until we were reasonably happy with the look and feel of the API and the architecture of the implementation, and while being guided by intuition the design phase was very much exploratory research.
 This section details the findings and codifies them into a set of principles that have emerged during the process.

 > [!NOTE]
 > As detailed in the introduction keep in mind that the Akka Streams API is completely decoupled from the Reactive Streams interfaces which are just an implementation detail for how to pass stream data between individual processing stages.

-## What shall users of Akka Streams expect?
+## What Shall Users of Akka Streams Expect?

 Akka.NET is built upon a conscious decision to offer APIs that are minimal and consistent --as opposed to easy or intuitive.
 The credo is that we favour explicitness over magic, and if we provide a feature then it must work always, no exceptions.
 Another way to say this is that we minimize the number of rules a user has to learn instead of trying to keep the rules close to what we think users might expect.